willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 This time something simple, but without good information about it is like adding drive tests on Nodebots applications.
 Unit testing is not something new, but you do not find content on this topic in Arduino, robots and hardware applications open easily, so we'll cover a bit on this topic in this book.

 Unit testing is just one of several ways to test your software and have a reliability in the end product.
-Based on the [Test Pyramid](http://martinfowler.com/bliki/TestPyramid.html), this is the way you should organize the testing of your application.
+Based on the [Test Pyramid](http://martinfowler.com/bliki/TestPyramid.html), this is the way you should organise the testing of your application.

 ![Pyramid of tests](images/image36.png)